World of Dance Philippines

-World of Dance Philippines is a Philippine reality competition series based on the similarly named American reality competition.
+World of Dance Philippines is a Philippine television interactive reality competition show broadcast by ABS-CBN.
+The show is based on the American television show of the same title.
+Hosted by Luis Manzano and Pia Wurtzbach, it aired on the network's Yes Weekend! line up from January 12 to April 14, 2019, replacing the first season of I Can See Your Voice and was replaced by the first season of Idol Philippines.
 The series will feature dance performers, including solo acts and larger groups, representing any style of dance.
 A second season has yet to be produced.

 Overview

 Dubbed as "the biggest dance competition in the world", the Philippine version of the show is part of the World of Dance franchise.

 Format

 World of Dance is a television series that originated in the United States.

 Participants must be at least 8-years-old and above, and is open to both amateur and professional dancers.

 Online show

 An online show hosted by Maymay Entrata, Riva Quenery and AC Bonifacio titled World of Dance Online is aired simultaneously with the main show.